SaadAAkash/PyNary101/PyCodesForWorkshops/README.md

 Assignment
 -------
-Say Something I'm giving up on you!
+Say Something I'm giving up on you! :notes:

-## Day2: How did the unsinkable Titanic sink - The Logic
+## Day2: How did the unsinkable Titanic sink - The Logic :broken_heart:

 Topics
 ------